Maryland Child Custody Lawyer

 - Demands of each parent’s employment

-- Financial status of each parent
+- The financial status of each parent

 Once the court determines what custodial arrangement is in the best interest of a child, the arrangement will be reduced to a court order.
 The terms of the court order will govern the child’s living arrangements and time with either parent until the child reaches the age of 18 or until either parent seeks a modification of the custody order.